Locations:

 How is penile cancer diagnosed?

-• Physical exam and history: Your healthcare provider will examine you to check for unusual skin changes, like a lump or discoloration on your penis.
+• Exam.
+A provider will examine you to check for unusual skin changes, like a lump or discoloration on your penis.
 They’ll also ask about your symptoms, habits and past illnesses.
-This information can help your healthcare provider determine whether the changes likely result from cancer or a more common cause like an infection or allergic reaction.

-• Biopsy: A biopsy is the only way to confirm a cancer diagnosis.
+• Tissue biopsy.
+This is the only way to confirm a cancer diagnosis.
 During the procedure, your healthcare provider removes suspicious-looking cells or tissues.
-A specialist who works in a lab (pathologist) views the cells under a microscope to check for signs of cancer.
+A pathologist views the cells under a microscope to check for signs of cancer.

 Management and Treatment